-PLAN / PROCEDURE PROJECT PHASE PURPOSE AND KEY REQUIREMENTS Habitat Restoration Action Plan Post-construction The purpose of the plan is to provide the methodology for post-construction restoration of laydown and other areas for re-wilding and restoration of native habitat types.
-The requirements will include the areas to be restored as well as the required monitoring post-restoration Fatality Monitoring Plan Pre-operation and Operation Monitoring will be done to capture data on mortalities and provide adaptive management if needed.
-The monitoring will be continued for up to three years.
-This plan will outline the on-going monitoring and management plan for mortality along the WTGs and overhead transmission lines.
-It will include as a minimum: • Methodology for monitoring mortality • Thresholds for sightings/mortality counts that will trigger adaptive management and/or compensatory measures
+PLAN / PROCEDURE PROJECT PHASE PURPOSE AND KEY REQUIREMENTS of high significance to Critical Habitat species Southern Even Fingered Gecko and Asian Houbara Restoration Action Plan Post-construction The purpose of the plan is to provide the methodology for post-construction restoration of laydown and other areas for re-wilding and restoration of native habitat types.
+The requirements will include the areas to be restored as well as the required monitoring post-restoration, to be integrated into the Operations BMEP.
+Collision Risk Management Plan Pre-operation and Operation This plan outlines the site-wide species specific Shut Down on Demand (SDOD) mitigation strategy provided by Identiflight, an automated camera based SDOD system and also provides the adaptive cut-in speed curtailment programme for bats.
+It includes: • Mitigation measures for reducing collision risk to birds and bats • Potential Biological Removal Thresholds • Shut Down on Demand (SDOD) • Cut-in Speed Curtailment • Adaptive Management • Fatality Monitoring • Reporting requirements Roles and Responsibilities Post-construction Fatality Monitoring (PCFM) Operation Monitoring will be undertaken to capture data on mortalities and provide adaptive management if needed.
+The monitoring will be continued for up to 5 years or until the risk is considered 'negligible' in consultation with the lenders.
+This plan will outline the on-going monitoring and management plan for bird mortality along the WTGs and overhead transmission lines.
+It includes: • Methodology for monitoring bird mortality along OHTL corridor; • Thresholds for sightings/mortality counts that will trigger adaptive management and/or compensatory measures • Monitoring program • Reporting requirements. • Roles and Responsibilities Livestock Management Plan Construction & Operation To provide management measures for livestock carcasses to minimise food availability to vultures in the project footprint thereby reducing attraction of these bird species and risk to these bird species.
+The plan will also include mitigation and management measures to avoid adverse impact to the livelihood of herders who use the site.
+Waste Management Plan Construction, Commissioning & Operation To identify site specific requirements for waste and wastewater treatment, containment of wastes (segregation, storage area specifications and locations), collection methodologies & transport